k21971/EvilHack/doc/evilhack-changelog.md

 - Add healing spellbook descriptions to the in-game encyclopedia
 - Revert commit 0f42eff (priest altar sacrifice artifact restrictions)
 - Add clerical spellbook descriptions to the in-game encyclopedia
+- Don't penalize a priest's alignment if they try to use a bladed artifact weapon